 The total project cost for Phase 2 for the Grant was estimated at $8,813,480 with $7,676,200 eligible for grant funding, leaving $3,696,014 to be funded by the District of Sparwood through the Land Sale Reserve Fund and future land sales.
 Based on current estimates, the development will now fully fund the construction over time and provide additional economic opportunities and property taxes.

-The work commenced this spring, beginning with tree clearing and access road construction for the relocation of overhead BC Hydro power lines (power poles currently located on the islands will come down) This will result in a strip of trees being removed opposite the Red Cedar Drive and Highway 3 intersection and another east of the Highway 3/43 Intersection.
+The work commenced in spring, 2017, beginning with tree clearing and access road construction for the relocation of overhead BC Hydro power lines (power poles currently located on the islands will come down) This will result in a strip of trees being removed opposite the Red Cedar Drive and Highway 3 intersection and another east of the Highway 3/43 Intersection.

 The rest of the construction will be completed by the end of fall in 2018.
 This work includes road construction (Middletown Place) and Intersection Improvements and Traffic Lights for the Highway 3/43 Middletown and Aspen Highway 43 Intersections.
 A Pedestrian Tunnel under Highway 3, exiting between the ESSO and Husky service stations onto a newly construct Spruce Spur.
 Sidewalks will be constructed along Aspen Drive from Spruce Spur to Tim Horton's and along Highway 43 up to Highway 3.
 Sidewalks and pedestrian signals will be constructed to accommodate persons with disabilities.